johnlaudun/jln/vita.md

 ## Conference Papers

+2024\.
+Mistaken for Narrative: Rethinking the Status of Narrative in Legends and Conspiracy Theories.
+American Folklore Society (Albuquerque, NM).

+2024\.
+Using an LLM to Map the Structure of Conspiracy Theories.
+College of Liberal Arts Colloquium (Lafayette, LA).

 2023\.
 Speaking Subjects, Subjects Spoken: Using TED Talks to Understand Discursive Gender Formations.
 Text as Data/TADA (Amherst, MA).
 With Katherine M. Kinnaird and Allison J. B. Chaney.